dvsekhvalnov/jose-jwt/README.md

 Alternate version to encrypt binary content is also available `string Jose.JWE.EncryptBytes()`.

 Where:
-* `plaintext` - string, content (payload) to be encrypted
+* `plaintext` - content (payload) to be encrypted
-* `recipients` - IEnumerable<JweRecipient>, one or more recipients information
+* `recipients` - one or more recipients information
-* `encryption` - JweEncryption, encryption to be used
+* `encryption` - encryption to be used
-* `add` - byte[], optional, Additional Authentication Data
+* `add` - optional, Additional Authentication Data
-* `serialization` - SerializationMode, optional, `Json` is default, final token encoding
+* `serialization` - optional, `Json` is default, final token encoding
-* `compression` - JweCompression, optional, compression algorithm
+* `compression` - optional, compression algorithm
-* `extraProtectedHeaders` - IDictionary, optional, additional key-value pairs to include into protected header
+* `extraProtectedHeaders` - optional, additional key-value pairs to include into protected header
-* `unprotectedHeaders` - IDictionary, optional, key-value pairs to include into unprotected header
+* `unprotectedHeaders` - optional, key-value pairs to include into unprotected header

 See [Creating encrypted Tokens](#creating-encrypted-tokens) section for information about different key types usage.